Table of Contents

-The suspected diagnosis gout immediately suggests itself if a patient with swollen anterior foot without socks, show, or bandage limps into the practice on one foot.
+The suspected diagnosis gout immediately suggests itself if a patient with swollen anterior foot without socks, shoes or bandage limps into the practice on one foot.

 Laboratory workup in hyperuricemia and gout

 The elevated uric acid level (> 6.4 mg/dl) can be detected in the blood.
-Possible fluctuation due to meals have to be considered.
+Possible fluctuations due to meals have to be considered.
 Also, the uric acid level can be within normal range despite clinical presentation of an acute gout attack.